anoopsarkar/nlp-class/hw2.md

 In addition you must use the pre-trained word vectors from `glove.6B.100d.magnitude`.

-`pymagnitude` is the Python library you must use to access the word vectors in `glove.6B.100d.magnitude`.
+`pymagnitude` is the Python library to use in order to access the word vectors in `glove.6B.100d.magnitude`.
 It is already in `requirements.txt` so if you have set up your virtual environment correctly you should be able to run:

     python3
     >>> from pymagnitude import *